-We focus here on the response of dwarf galaxies to the presence of excited states, YIDM\, which we assume are copiously present from the early universe.
-In particular, the release of kinetic energy in YIDM\ collisions would help to evade the gravothermal catastrophe [?] on arbitrary timescales, in just the same way that the energy released by primordial stellar binaries weakens core collapse in globular clusters [?].
+copiously present from the early universe.
+In particular, the release of kinetic energy in YIDM\ collisions would help to evade the gravothermal catastrophe [?], in just the same way that the energy released by primordial stellar binaries weakens core collapse in globular clusters [?].